PS-A/robocorp/README.md

 - Creating a PDF-file from site HTML data.
 - Uploading to control room, running and scheduling the process.

+## Level 2
+Working through Level 2 certification, which is more hands-on and on your own.

 ## Disclaimers

 ## License